zdodson21/retro-desktop-portfolio/README.md

 ## Can I Contribute to this Repository?

 No*.
-I will not be accepting any pull requests submitted to this repository.
+I will not be accepting any pull requests submitted to this repository (not that I expect any for a personal website).
 However, if you have a suggestion for how code could be written better, you are welcome to submit a pull request.
 Any pull requests or issues submitted will be taken as suggestions, and no pull requests will be merged.